-With move to rebuild Edge atop Google's Chromium, Microsoft raises white flag in browser war
+With Google Chromium move, Microsoft raises white flag in browser war

 Belfiore said little about what Chromium does for the company, other than keep Edge alive.

 One potential benefit, assuming the move halts the decline of the browsers' share, would be to Bing and the ad revenue generated by Microsoft's search engine and site.

 Even with a shrinking browser share, Microsoft has increased Bing revenue by double digits for five consecutive quarters.
 Increasing browser share would be the simplest way to pull more profit from search.

 By piggybacking on Chromium, Microsoft may also be able to reduce the number of engineers working on its browser.
 While Belfiore said the firm would "become a significant contributor to the (open-source) Chromium project," its part will almost certainly be smaller than Google's.